cyristo/apifit/README.md

 This fixture generates a unique test session id.
 This id is used by Apifit to share objects in the background of a test scenario execution.

-To share the session context between test steps, the test session id need to be put in a FitNesse variable and used as a contructor parameter of every Apifit fixtures involved in the test
+To share the session context between test steps, the test session id need to be put in a FitNesse variable and used as a contructor parameter of every Apifit fixtures involved in the scenario.

 At the end of the scenario, you need to close the session in order to clear out the session memory.